Myrmecoman/sc2_image_processing_api/README.md

 # In depth explanation of the UI_processor class

-The UI_processor class is the main class in charge of screenshoting and processing the image.
+The UI_processor class is the main class in charge of screenshoting and processing the interface.
 It has many variables and is fully multithreaded.
 It takes about 0.3 sec to run completely, but sometimes you only need 1 information.
 Therefore you can disable any processing you want and only keep the one you are interested in (for example, how many minerals do i have ?).
 This class only have a constructor.
 You can specify debug=True to generate the segmented images and print the results of the process.
-Don't hesitate to read the code, it has comments and the class is quite small.
+Don't hesitate to read the code, it has comments and the class is quite a short read.

 ### game